CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 The cell that gains new pixel will get its ``volume`` attribute increased by 1 and the cell that loses one pixel will get its volume decreased by 1.
 Similarly we could have another observer that updates center of mass coordinates, or one that monitors inertia tensor.
 The nice thing about using ``WatchableField3D`` template is that all those observers are called automatically when change in the lattice takes place.
-Observers are called in teh order in which they were registered.
+Observers are called in the order in which they were registered.
 Note, this may or may not be the order in which they were declared in the CC3DCML.
 CC3D sometimes requires certain lattice monitors to be loaded and registered before others and this happens automatically in the CC3D code.
 Let's look at how ``WatchableField3D`` works in practice: